navid-ka/navid-ka/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on some websites.
+- 🔭 I’m currently working on some websites and learning C on 42 Barcelona Academy.
 - 📫 How to reach me: navidkeyani in gmail.com.

 ### Connect with me: